 Our students have access to innovative facilities and faculty to support their research in all subjects.
 Students and faculty have worked together on topics such as food waste in DC public schools, cholesterol transport in HIV and Tangier disease, and how personality affects purchasing.

-As the top-ranked school for internships, we excel at helping students land internships in the nation’s capital and beyond, having established lasting relationships with world renowned companies and the federal government.
-GW students gain invaluable professional experience and often even security clearance during internships at the White House, the US Department of State, Folger Shakespeare Library, and NPR, just to name a few.
+We excel at helping students land internships in the nation’s capital and beyond, having established lasting relationships with world renowned companies and the federal government.
+GW students gain invaluable professional experience, and often even security clearance, during internships at the White House, the US Department of State, Folger Shakespeare Library, and NPR, just to name a few.

-In addition, we encourage students to give back on the local, national, and international levels through University-wide community service, including Freshman Day of Service and Alternative Spring Breaks.
+In addition, we encourage students to give back on the local, national, and international levels through University-wide community service, including Welcome Day of Service and Alternative Spring Breaks.

 GW strives to recruit a diverse and inclusive class each and every year.
 We do this through our holistic review process, which takes into account not just overall grades but also course rigor, essays, recommendation letters, and extracurricular activities.
 This allows us to admit students who have the academic preparation, personal qualities, and motivation to thrive in GW’s dynamic environment.

 GW is test optional, allowing students to choose whether or not to submit SAT/ACT scores, because we believe a student’s performance throughout high school is the best indication of college readiness.